ajimae/ncrypt-js/README.md

 var { encrypt, decrypt } = new ncrypt(process.env.SECRET);
 ...
 ```
-_**NOTE:** The secret is required to decrypt the encrypted data, if the secret used to encrypt a specific data is lost, then that data cannot be decripted._
+_**NOTE:** The secret is required to decrypt the encrypted data, if the secret used to encrypt a specific data is lost, then that data cannot be decrypted._

+_Same goes for encoding, if data was encrypted using `hex` encoding format, decrypting with a `base64` encoding or other encoding format and vise versa will not work_

 ## Built With